How To Make Rum Balls. Rum Balls Recipe No Cooking , No Baking Recipe. A Great Christmas, Festive Season Treat !

-We call these either Rum Balls or Rum Bites depending on the day or whether I roll them into walnut size balls or roll out a long strip and cut them into bite size pieces, they are absolutely delicious.
+This Recipe can be either Rum Balls or Rum Bites depending on whether you roll them into walnut size balls or roll out a long strip like a sausage and cut them into bite size pieces, they are absolutely delicious.
 It makes no difference to the flavor, which ever way you choose. :)

 If you want to make Rum Balls you roll them into balls approximately the size of a Walnut, then coat them in coconut.